binDongKim/javascript-itself/README.md

 ## "this" in ES6 Arrow functions

 >The __this__ value (internally) is not actually bound to the arrow function.
 Normal functions in JavaScript bind their own __this__ value, however the __this__ value used in arrow functions is actually fetched lexically from the scope it sits inside.
 It has no __this__, so when you use this you’re talking to the outer scope.

+***

+## Iterable in Javascript

+>An object is iterable if it defines its iteration behavior, such as what values are looped over in a for...of construct.
+Some built-in types, such as Array or Map, have a default iteration behavior, while other types (such as Object) do not.
+In order to be __iterable__, an object must implement the __@@iterator__ method, meaning that the object (or one of the objects up its prototype chain) must have a property with a __Symbol.iterator__ key.